 As we set up camp, Quinn and I discussed our options.
 I was a bit hesitant to head up White Princess with the fresh snow, but Quinn was adamant he thought it the route would go.
-A good friction to have on a trip, in my opinion, between caution and ambition.
+A good friction to have on a trip, in my opinion, is between caution and ambition.
 Not knowing much about the route itself, my main concern was traveling from the glacier to the ridge and potential avalanches on the lower slopes.
 As we finished setting up camp, Quinn decided to wander up the glacier to scope out the base of the route.
 While he was gone, I ate dinner and dug a snow pit to evaluate the conditions.
-I noted there was a layer of crust below the fresh snow that was the weak point for the snow structure, any snow on top was subject to sliding.
+I noted there was a layer of crust below the fresh snow—the crust was the weak point for the snow structure, any snow on top slid easily.
 Below the crust, everything was relatively solid.
 And especially shallow, as we were on top of a moraine.

 I’ve had this experience before; the hubris that sets in from approaching a climb on a cloudless day can lead to great disappointment when the party wakes up the next day inside of a cloud, a complete whiteout.
 That happened the first time I sought after White Princess, the first (but not the last) time I never even got off the glacier during an “attempt”.
 I’ve learned to never assume weather will be stable, just accept it as it is and make do.

 We woke up at 2AM the following morning.
 Even though I had a good feeling, the sensations of anticipation or excitement rose with me from my sleeping bag.
-I unzipped the back door of our tent, which we had oriented to face White Princess, and was greeted by a moonlit peak and a sky full of stars.
+The back of our tent was oriented towards White Princess: I unzipped the back door of our tent and was greeted by a moonlit peak and a sky full of stars.
 Not a cloud in sight.
-Well hot damn, I guess we’re climbing today.
+Well hot dog, I guess we’re climbing today.

 As we gathered outside, my headcount landed at five, not six.
 Someone explained Camille had felt ill and decided to stay in bed.
-Don’t read meaning into it.
-Especially in the big mountains, I find my mind tries to read meaning into little things and discern outcomes from those meanings.
+Don’t read meaning into it, there are no such things as omens.
+Especially in the big mountains, I find my mind tries to divine the future from little things.
 A sick partner isn’t a sign of a doomed trip, or a warning from fate.
 Things just are, no more or less.

 Our party headed out along Quinn’s skintrack, some with red headlamps and others with white; I opted to forgo any illumination as the moon was quite bright.

-As we reached the end of Quinn’s skintrack we also reached the edge of the moonlight and passed briefly into the shadows.
-I could hardly make out the ridge we were to climb in the darkness.
-We gathered together and Quinn showed me a photo of the ridge the took the previous day in the sunlight from the same position.
+As we reached the end of Quinn’s skintrack we passed briefly into a mountainous shadow.
+Things were so dark I could hardly make out the ridge we were to climb.
+We gathered together and Quinn showed me a photo of White Princess’s SW ridge he took the previous day.
 Slowly, we pieced together the ridgeline from barely-discernable features and followed it to the glacial floor of the valley.
 Gotcha.
 We roped up and made our way towards the base of the ridge even as the moonlight faded and dawn bathed all.

 As we skied off the glacier and onto the mountain, the temperature seemed extraordinarily cold.
 We’re at 6000’ elevation, I reminded myself and remembered how hot it was just 12 hours ago.
-The peaks of the Hayes Range, lit with the beginnings of alpenglow, was just peeping over the tops the local mountains.
-Or were we just beginning to peek at them?
+The peaks of the Hayes Range, lit with the beginnings of alpenglow, were just peeping over the tops the local mountains.
+Rather, we just beginning to peek at them.

 When finally on the mountain itself, we unroped and took a food break.
 I set off to take care of morning human business and the light glacial wind licked my bare skin, numbing it quickly.
 Scarfing down a handful of chocolate coffee beans, I rejoined the group and we began to ski up the lower slopes leading to the southwest ridge.

-Fuck the forecast, I’m having a blast!
+Fuck the forecast, this is fantastic!
 What a scenic and classy route.
-The gorgeous view of M’Ladies Peak granted to us as we climbed is beyond my ability to describe.
-The mountain and ring of glaciers hanging off of it are balanced precariously but have existed for thousands of years.
-The glacier ringing the mountain used to connect with the rest of the M’Ladies Branch upon which we made our camp.
+The gorgeous view of M’Ladies Peak granted to us as we climbed is beyond my ability to describe, but I’ll try.
+The mountain and ring of glaciers hanging off of it are balanced precariously but have been perched there for thousands of years.
+The glacier ringing the mountain seems like it used to connect with the rest of the M’Ladies Branch upon which we made our camp, back when the glacier was much thicker.
 The delicate but brutal glaciation of the mountain to the west of M’Ladies, peak 8010, is a feature of the mountain that has drawn my eye repeatedly over the years, it looks like a tiered pyramid.

 As we climbed the left side of the ridge, occasionally there would be a break in the rocks that would allow us to catch a glimpse of the southwest glacier that pours off the summit of White Princess, filling the small valley to the right of our ridge.
 Heavily-crevassed and broken up, it is a wonder to behold and was quite extraordinary to climb beside.
 Tucked far on the southwest side of the mountain, few people ever see it with their own eyes; it was a first for everyone present.
 I munched on some chocolate coffee beans as I took in the view.